AlyStyle/OriginsUltrafixUpdateServer/OriginsPlusPlus/changelong.md

 SONIC 2
 - Amy's life icon has been redone*
 - Fixed a frame in Amy's Twirl animation that was facing the wrong way*
-- Amy's Spring Twirl now properly changes to the walk animation after two twirls, like the others*
+- Amy's Spring Twirl now correctly changes to the walk animation after two twirls, like the others*

 SONIC CD
-- Many of Knuckles' sprites have been fixed and tweaked to be closer to his S3 appearance and other Knuckles sprites* This Includes...
+- Many of Knuckles' sprites have been fixed and tweaked to be closer to his S3 appearance and other Knuckles sprites* --This Includes...
 		-Shoe tweaks to a lot of sprites (mainly Mini Knuckles)* -Changes to the shimmying sprites to make it more animated & consistent* -The launcher sprites have been completely redone*